bvwaeyen/Hotspice/README.md

 ### Performing a parameter sweep on multiple GPUs

-The `hotspin/scripts/GPUparallel.py` script can be used to run a `hotspin.experiments.Sweep` on multiple GPUs.
+The `hotspin/scripts/ParallelJobs.py` script can be used to run a `hotspin.experiments.Sweep` on multiple GPUs.
 This sweep should be defined in a file that follows a structure similar to `examples/SweepKQ_RC_ASI.py`.
-Running `GPUparallel.py` can be done
+Running `ParallelJobs.py` can be done

-- either from the command line by calling `python GPUparallel.py <sweep_file>`,
+- either from the command line by calling `python ParallelJobs.py <sweep_file>`,
-- or from an interactive python shell by calling `hotspin.utils.GPUparallel(<sweep_file>)`.
+- or from an interactive python shell by calling `hotspin.utils.ParallelJobs(<sweep_file>)`.

 ### Choosing between GPU or CPU